samtecspg/mason/README.md

 ```

+## Philosophy

+Mason's main function is to broker the relationship between 3 main objects:
+1. Clients -  Technologies which can be used in various capacities as engines
+2. Engines -  The 4 main types of data operations (storage, execution, metastore and scheduler) which comprise of the main players in an operator definition.
+3. Operators - Parameterized definitions of work which interact with the various engines.

+## Engines

+Mason creates a layer of abstraction between these 4 engine types (storage, metastore, scheduler, execution) and the various clients that you could use to execute them.

+For example, S3 is primarily a storage engine but can also be leveraged as a metastore in accessing its partitioning (in this simple sense just the folder heirarchy) information.

+Glue is primarily a metastore but can also be used in the capacity of a scheduler or even execution engine via glue crawlers.

+## Clients

+Clients are being added they include a number of prioprietary technologies such as Athena, Glue, Redshift but are mainly focused on open source technologies such as Presto, Airflow and Spark.

-## Data Operators
+## Operators

-### Philosophy

 The main concept in mason is something called a "Data Operator".
-There are three main types of Data Operators:
+You can think of there as being are three main types of Data Operators:

 1. Ingress Operators
 2. Transform Operators